/ HALion Developer Resource / HALion Script / Getting Started /

 3. Go to HALion and select Lua Script in the Program Tree.

-4. Open the section for the Lua Script MIDI module, either in the Sound or in the MIDI Modules editor.
+4. Open the section for the Lua Script MIDI module, either in the Sound editor or in the MIDI Modules editor.

 5. Click Edit Script to open the internal Script Editor.